standard-for-public-code/standard-for-public-code/glossary.md

 ## Code

-Any explicitly described system of rules is code.
+Any explicitly described system of rules.
 This includes civil code – such as laws, policy and ordinances – as well as source code that is used to build software.
 Both of these are rules, some executed by humans and others by machines.

 ## Codebase

-Any discrete package of Code – both source and policy – tests and documentation required to instantiate a piece of policy or software.
+Any discrete package of Code (both source and policy), tests and documentation required to instantiate a piece of policy or software.

 This can be – for example – a document or a version-control repository.